veronica-amurphy/my-coding-journey/notes.md

 - I am completing the mario assignment for cs50 week 1

 **Thoughts:**
-- I am having struggles understanding the language and why it is outputting a certain code.
+- I am understanding the language and why it is outputting a certain code.

 - My code: